I often get asked (always when I’m scoffing my face in), “you eat so much, how are you not fat?”.

 It’s a stereotype that East Asians are naturally ‘skinny’.
 Some say that we’re lucky; we’re mysterious creatures who possess magical genes that aid metabolism.
-While genes are a contributing determinant, I’ve been doing some digging and besides being Maybelline (‘Maybe She’s Born With It’), there are the lifestyle and cultural factors that help us maintain a healthy weight.
+While genes are a contributing determinant, I’ve been doing some digging and besides being Maybelline ‘Maybe She’s Born With It’, there are the lifestyle and cultural factors that help us maintain a healthy weight.

 I’m going to share them with you.
 Welcome to the secret tips of Asia.

 No. I’m not going to give you some lame faddy diet.
 All that maple syrup, air, baby food & no-carbs-after-six bullocks, is not good for you.

 I don’t want to shock your body drastically because any weight you lose temporarily, will just creep back up on you — like that creepy stalker that just won’t take the hint.

 These nuggets (not the chicken kind, soz) of wisdom have been passed down generation to generation.

 It’s about the facts, nutrition, science and food coming together.
 I’m going to split this post into three sections: food, mentality and fitness.

 First of all, it’s important to keep in mind that I don’t want you to eat because you have to; I want you to eat because it’s delicious.
 If you don’t know how to cook, then there’s your starting point.
 Learn how to prepare food from scratch: start watching YouTube recipe videos, give foodie Facebook pages a ‘like’, buy cookery books, go to cooking classes — do what you find easiest to learn, then maintaining weight will become a lot easier.